oceanobservatories/ooi-data-explorations/python/README.md

 conda env list

 # install the package as a local development package
-pip install -e .
+conda develop -p .
 ```

 ## Usage

 The code is available in the [ooi_data_explorations](ooi_data_explorations) directory with examples (both scripts
 and notebooks) in the [examples](examples) directory.
 The python code has been developed and used with both Python 3.6
 and 3.7 on Windows and Linux machines.
-They are configured in a granular fashion to allow users to access the data in
+The functions are configured in a granular fashion to allow users to access the
-a few different ways.
+data in a few different ways.

 ### M2M Terminology